 To prepare your online store for the peak shipping season, focus on creating a remarkable customer experience.
 For instance, your checkout process should be simple and user-friendly, and any roadblocks that can get in the way should be removed.

 2. 5 ways you can get your store ready for peak shipping season

 #1 Plan ahead

-Utilize data as much as possible, think through planned promotions, if you still haven’t made up your mind with promotion plans, click here to watch our previous video.
+Utilize data as much as possible, and think through planned promotions, if you still haven’t made up your mind about promotion plans, click here to watch our previous video.

 By forecasting demand, you can optimize stock levels and make better decisions around how much of each SKU to reorder and when.

 Since Q4 is the busiest time for shipping, in case of delays, be proactive and communicate with customers about any potential delays as soon as possible.

 Also, take close note of the carrier holiday shipping deadline, so you can let your customers know when holiday orders must be placed to have orders fulfilled and shipped on time.